 When Warner Bros. decided to bring in Joss Whedon to take over directing for Justice League, the film lost not only its director, but its original composer, Tom Holkenborg.
-Also known as “Junkie XL”, Holkenborg had collaborated with Hans Zimmer for the preceding Batman v Superman: Dawn of Justice, helping Zimmer expand the established themes from Man of Steel.
+Also known as “Junkie XL,” Holkenborg had collaborated with Hans Zimmer for the preceding Batman v Superman: Dawn of Justice, helping Zimmer expand the established themes from Man of Steel.
 Holkenborg had already completed around 40 minutes of music for Justice League before being replaced by Danny Elfman after Snyder’s departure.
 Under time constraints, Elfman’s score was mostly unmemorable.
 Eschewing the established Superman and Batman themes from previous DCEU films, Elfman opted to bring back John Williams’ Superman theme as well has his iconic Batman theme, a decision that brought much divisiveness among fans.
 Thus, the Justice League original score is something worthy of listening to.

 Holkenborg holds the reins for Zack Snyder’s Justice League— this time (with Snyder’s blessing), the composer decided to completely start over, accomplishing a rarity it the filmmaking world–an almost four-hour score.
 Holkenborg spent months during the pandemic incorporating the previously conceived DCEU ideas with new orchestrational and electronic music which triumphs over Elfman’s efforts.
 The result is an epic journey consisting of operatic orchestra, rock, synthesizers and “ancient lamentation” vocals featuring Iranian soprano Delaram Kamareh (yes, I watch with closed captions).

-Tom Holkenborg’s return as composer was highly anticipated and his music absolutely delivered, justifying fans’ praise for the long awaited score.
+Tom Holkenborg’s return as a composer was highly anticipated and his music absolutely delivered, justifying fans’ praise for the long-awaited score.
 The score immerses you in every moment, whether it’s a quiet and tender character moment or an imploding action sequence, showcasing the composer’s eclectic choices and his creative ingenuity.

 Born and raised in Los Angeles.
 Fluent in sarcasm and film references.